 Caroline Marchal heads London-based studio INTERIOR/NIGHT, where the focus is on making original interactive stories that sit at the crossroads of prestige television and video games.
-Their first game is the highly anticipated Xbox exclusive As Dusk Falls, available now to play solo or multiplayer.
+Their first game is the award-winning Xbox exclusive As Dusk Falls, available to play solo or multiplayer.

 We chatted to Caroline and lead writer Brad Kane about the narrative design and writing process behind As Dusk Falls, from their inspirations to ensuring a satisfying player experience for every branch of the narrative.

-We don’t believe in bad endings or dead ends.
-The idea is to always create an experience that feels like an episode of TV or a movie, so no matter what path you take…emotionally it should always feel satisfying and complete in terms of the story experience.
+We don’t believe in bad endings or dead ends…no matter what path you take…emotionally it should always feel satisfying and complete in terms of the story experience.

 – Brad Kane